lilwon/lilwon.github.io/_posts/2025-11-09-QK-Alice-Duo-Build.md

 different, and that's when the QK Alice Duo came in.
 It's a new keyboard made by Qwertykeys and what caught my attention is that the keyboard is split in two.

-I think having a split keyboard is very ergonomic for my my hands and arms.
+I think having a split keyboard is very ergonomic for my hands and arms.
 With the keyboard being split, my arms can be at a 90 degree angle while typing, although the mouse placement is a bit weird.
 What would have been an awesome feature was to include a track pad on the QK Alice Duo.
-Instead, the two dots at the end of the keyboard is a mode to change the RGB on the keyboard (although you can it with Via).
+Instead, the two dots at the end of the keyboard is a mode to change the RGB on the keyboard (although you can adjust it with Via app).

 Having the keyboard split into two made me realize how horrible type touching with my right hand is.
-I realize that my right hand is mainly typing with the index finger and now that I'm using this keyboard, I'm training it to be better.
+I realize that my right hand is mainly typing with the index finger and now that I'm using this keyboard, I'm training it to use my middle and ring finger more.

 My WPM on a regular keyboard layout is about 140wpm, and it dropped to as low as 90wpm with the Alice layout.
 I think I'll use the QK Alice Duo to practice typing, and switch